 Sprague, C. 2014.
 Energy production and potential in the Peace River Region of Alberta and British Columbia: An environmental scan.
 Unpublished paper, Department of Resource Economics and Environmental Sociology, University of Alberta, Edmonton, AB.

 Chen, Y. J.R.
 Parkins and K. Sherren.
-Forthcoming.
+2018.
 Using geo-tagged Instagram posts to reveal landscape values around current and proposed hydroelectric dams and their reservoirs.
-Landscape and Urban Planning.
+Landscape and Urban Planning, 170, 283-292.

 Parkins, John R., Thomas Beckley, Louise Comeau, Richard C. Stedman, Curtis L. Rollins & Anna Kessler 2017.
 Can Distrust Enhance Public Engagement?
 Insights From a National Survey on Energy Issues in Canada, Society & Natural Resources, 30(8): 934-948.